Share kit

 Money gate: The goal is not complete until at least one platform accepts a game, real plays are visible in platform analytics, ad monetization is enabled, and revenue or payout balance is verified.

 Account checklist: CrazyGames developer account login to submit the ZIP and later complete payout details.
 Yandex Games publisher account login to create the game card, upload the archive, and later complete payment details. itch.io creator account only if we want a free browser mirror.
 Douyin/Bilibili accounts only after the HTML5 platform route gives a signal worth porting.
-Playgama developer portal account and GamePix Dashboard account are the next-best low-cost accounts after CrazyGames/Yandex.
+Playgama developer portal account and GamePix Dashboard account are the next-best low-cost accounts after CrazyGames/Yandex; both can use the current release ZIPs.
 Lagged, GameFlare, and GameDistribution accounts or contact submissions are useful if primary platform moderation stalls.
+Kongregate and Newgrounds accounts can use the clean portal ZIP when third-party SDKs or external links are not allowed.
+GameSnacks, InstGame, GameTwiz, BizziBeeArcade, BlurryGames, PLRun, and GameMonetize require separate account/contact consent before any identity, rights, revenue split, or payout information is submitted.